 Miscellaneous Software

-This is a place for some of the smaller Windows programs I've writen which you may find useful, and may not.
-They are all free and include C++ source.
+This is a place for some of the smaller Windows programs I've written which you may find useful, or may not.
+They are all free and most include C++ source.
 Larger programs have their own, separate pages.

 Use this stuff at your own risk and remember that these are quick hacks so don't expect much.

 Within the "current" directory, autom3u will scan sub-directories for files.
 (It does NOT scan recursively.)
-Any directories which have .mp3, .ogg or .flac files but no .m3u file will have a simple .m3u generated inside of them.
-This .m3u file will be named the same as the directory and will contain a sorted list of all .mp3, .ogg and .flac files.
+Any directories which have "music files" but no .m3u or .m3u8 file will have a simple .m3u generated inside of them.
+This .m3u file will be named the same as the directory and will contain a sorted list of found music files.
 A shortcut to the .m3u file will be made in the "current" directory.

 Easier than making playlists and shortcuts by hand after ripping a load of CDs.
 It does exactly what I needed but not much more so let me know if there's any minor changes that would make it more useful to you.